-STEP ONE: Open Course Settings
+STEP ONE: Adjust Course Settings

 To update the course so that grading periods are aligned to those defined in the school domain, from the course editor, click the "wrench" icon and select "Course settings".

 When the course settings page is opened, the system will replace the "School year" field with the current school year (defined in the school domain by the Echo Administrator).
 If not, select the current school year.
 If the drop down menu for the school year is not available, the Echo Administrator hasn't set them up in the domain yet.